 In his first game since being snubbed an as All-Star, Damian Lillard reminded everyone why he should’ve been in Toronto last Sunday.
-The Blazers faced off against the juggernaut Golden State Warriors on Friday and Lillard had himself a career night.
-He made it known why he’s a top-5 point guard in the West, and, arguably, in the NBA.
+The Portland Trail Blazers faced off against the juggernaut Golden State Warriors on Friday and Lillard had himself a career night.
+He made it known why he’s a top-five point guard in the West, and, arguably, in the NBA.

-In what was a shellacking of the reigning NBA champs, the surprise Blazers hung 137 points on Golden State.
+In what was a shellacking of the reigning NBA champs, the Blazers dropped 137 points on the board.
 Of those 137, Lillard accounted for 51, becoming the sixth player in franchise history to do so; the last player before Lillard was Andre Miller back in 2010.
-He added in seven assists and six steals in an incredibly entertaining performance.
+He added seven assists and six steals in an incredibly entertaining performance.

 There’s no question Damian Lillard is on pace to become the best player in Trailblazer history.
-With his performance last night, he now has 5 games of 40+ points with Portland, placing him third in franchise history behind Geoff Petrie and Clyde Drexler.
+With his performance last night, he now has five games of 40-plus points with Portland, placing him third in franchise history behind Geoff Petrie and Clyde Drexler.